 Additives and allergens

-Hemp seeds only have a low allergic potency.
+Hemp seeds only have low allergic potency.
 If you suffer from a hemp allergy, you should not consume it.
-Allergy sufferers should also ensure that the chosen product is free from potential allergens such as soy, gluten or lactose.
+Allergy sufferers should also ensure that the chosen product is free from potential allergens such as soy, gluten, or lactose.

 It is understandable that you want to buy hemp seeds at the lowest possible price.
 Don't just pay attention to the price, put the quality first.
 Very cheap hemp seeds usually do not come from controlled organic cultivation and can therefore be contaminated with pesticides.
 You can find a wide range of quality products at a reasonable price online.
 You also save money if you order larger quantities of hemp seeds.
 Since these can be used in so many ways, the supply is used up quickly.

 Hemp seeds are mostly well-tolerated and most people like them too.
 However, it is always possible that the seeds do not meet personal taste or are not tolerated.
 You don't take any chances when you buy cannabis seeds online from a dealer with a satisfaction guarantee.
 If you are really dissatisfied with your order, you can return the goods and receive a refund.